Madea's Family Reunion: Plot

-After Madea (Tyler Perry) violates the terms of the house arrest she was subjected to in the previous film in order to get Joe (Tyler Perry) some medicine, Judge Mablean Ephriam orders her to take in a rebellious foster child named Nikki (Keke Palmer) in order to avoid jail as Brian (Tyler Perry) states that Madea will make a good foster mother.
-At first, Madea and Nikki clash due to the latter's bad attitude and disrespect, stemming from her poor life up to this point, including an absent father, a mother in jail, and a slew of uncaring foster homes.
-However, Madea tells her that the only way to really overcome her poor life is to work hard and strive to be better than the people who wronged her.
-Nikki takes Madea's words to heart and gradually reforms her behavior.
+Lisa Breaux is engaged to Carlos Armstrong, an abusive investment banker.
+While Lisa wants to get out of the engagement, her mother Victoria urges her to go through with the wedding.
+Lisa's older sister Vanessa has two children by two different men, neither of whom are involved in their children's lives which Victoria regularly degrades Vanessa for.
+Vanessa is eventually wooed by bus driver Frankie Henderson, who is a single father and loves painting.
+Vanessa likes Frankie, but is emotionally distant and has a difficult time trusting him.

-Lisa Breaux (Rochelle Aytes), one of Madea's grand-nieces, is engaged to Carlos Armstrong (Blair Underwood), an abusive and controlling investment banker.
-While Lisa desperately wants to get out of the engagement, her conniving gold-digging mother Victoria (Lynn Whitfield) urges her to go through with the wedding, coordinated by Milay (Jenifer Lewis), telling Lisa to avoid doing things that make Carlos angry.
-Vanessa (Lisa Arrindell Anderson), Lisa's older sister and the other of Madea's grand-nieces, who lives with her, has two children fathered by two different men, neither of whom are involved in their children's lives; Victoria regularly degrades Vanessa for this, even referring to her grandchildren as "bastards".
-With some effort, Vanessa is successfully wooed by poetry-spouting bus driver Frankie Henderson (Boris Kodjoe), who is the single father of a young son, and has a passion for painting.
-As much as Vanessa likes Frankie, she is emotionally closed-off and has a difficult time trusting him.
+After Madea violates the terms of the house arrest she was previously subjected to to get Joe's medicine with her lawyer nephew Brian corroborating on, Judge Mablean Ephriam orders her to take in a foster child named Nikki in order to avoid jail.
+At first, Madea and Nikki clash due to the latter's disrespect, stemming from her poor life, including an absent father, a mother in jail, and various uncaring foster homes.
+However, Madea urges her to overcome her past with hard work, and strive to be better than those who wronged her.
+Nikki, with consistent support from Madea, reforms her behavior.

-Lisa eventually leaves Carlos, with the intention of calling off the wedding, temporarily moving in with Madea.
-Carlos, eager to move forward with the wedding, dispatches Victoria to bring Lisa back to him.
-Victoria confronts Carlos about the abuse, suggesting that insecurity about his masculinity is causing him to act out and that he needs counseling.
-Carlos counters this by suggesting that Victoria is controlling every aspect of her daughter's life because she wants to make up for all of the shortcomings in her own.
-It is then revealed that Victoria, with Carlos's assistance, has stolen from Lisa's trust fund over the years, leaving virtually no money left, and is now encouraging Lisa to marry Carlos in order to keep up her livelihood.
+Lisa eventually leaves Carlos with the intention of calling off the wedding, temporarily moving in with her great-aunt Madea and great-uncle Joe.
+Eager to get married, Carlos dispatches Victoria to bring Lisa back to him.
+Victoria confronts Carlos about the abuse.
+It is then revealed that Victoria, with Carlos's assistance, has stolen from Lisa's trust fund over the years, leaving virtually no money and is now encouraging Lisa to marry Carlos in order to keep up her livelihood.
 Carlos makes it clear to Victoria that he will not bail her out unless the wedding goes forward.